Hispanic counselor helping Black teen girl in plaid on computer in library

-For low-income, first-gen, or otherwise disadvantaged students, the college search can be even harder.
+For low-income, first-generation, or otherwise disadvantaged students, the college search can be even harder.
 Luckily, there’s also lots of help.
 When you come from a low-income family, or when you’re the first in your family to go to college, pursuing education past high school seems like a pipe dream.
 But what many of those socioeconomically disadvantaged students don’t know is that there are many programs and schools dedicated to admitting students—no matter where they come from.

 Before you can choose between college acceptances, you have to start by making sure you’ve laid the right foundation.
 That means maintaining good grades, typically A’s and B’s, and getting your standardized tests done.
 Those are both obvious burdens all students carry, but it’s important to remember that they’re vital pieces of your college admission puzzle.
-If you come from a low-income household, a helpful tip to get your testing done and paid for is through fee waivers, which you can talk to your guidance counselor about and they can help you get them.
+If you come from a low-income household, a helpful tip to get your testing done and paid for is through fee waivers, which you can talk to your counselor about and they can help you get them.
 These fee waivers can be attained if you qualify for free or reduced-fee lunch or by meeting a minimum income requirement, depending on how many people are in your household.

-If you’re struggling to keep your grades up for whatever reason, talk to your teachers, guidance counselor, and extended family.
-Be sure to mention if you’re having trouble finding time to study because of things working a part-time job or if your home life is really stressful.
+If you’re struggling to keep your grades up for whatever reason, talk to your teachers, school counselor, and extended family.
+Be sure to mention if you’re having trouble finding time to study because of things like working a part-time job or if your home life is really stressful.
 Listen to their suggestions, and see how they can help.
-Also look for other ways to get academic support if you can, like free tutoring services through your school, town library, free websites and apps, or local nonprofits.
+Also look for other ways to get academic support if you can, like free tutoring services and resources through your school, town library, free websites and apps, or local nonprofits.

 College admission programs and advising

 Once you enter your junior year and you’ve dedicated ample time to both your grades and your tests, you can start looking into programs specifically for students coming from a financially burdened background.
-Your school might offer a program like Trio, GEAR UP, or something related.
+Your school might offer a program like TRIO, GEAR UP, or something related.
 But there are some high schools, like the one I came from, that don’t offer these programs.
 Then it’s up to you.
 I took it upon myself to find QuestBridge, a college-prep program that socioeconomically disadvantaged students can apply for.
-QuestBridge helps high school students through the college admission process their senior year.
+QuestBridge helps high school students through the college admission process during their senior year.

 This brings me to another factor that can play a huge role in the disadvantaged student’s future: pre-college programs.
 There are many programs that students have to pay to attend, which is what causes many financially burdened students to shy away from searching for any to go to.
 In reality, there are many that will pay for you to attend or will offer you scholarships, including renowned schools like Stanford and Princeton.
 It really just takes the time to search and apply for them.